 Catch a Bug Game!

-Free printable catch a bug game pdf.
+- Free printable catch a bug game pdf (see below).

-A dice, or two.
+- A dice, or two.

-An extra dice or small square wooden block.
+- An extra dice or small square wooden block.

-The pdf also contains a sheet of bugs.
+The catch a bug game printable contains six different game boards with a big jar on each sheet.
+You can laminate or contact the game boards for extra durability if you like.
+It also contains a sheet of bugs.
 Depending on how you play the game and how old your child is you will need to print out multiple copies of this sheet.
 Cut out each bug’s circle to make the playing pieces.

 At the bottom of the bug sheet is a set of six coloured dots, use these dots to make a colour dice.
 Cut them out and glue them on to your extra dice or onto a small square wooden block.
 We just used a simple glue stick to glue ours on and it worked well.

-Simple Colour Sorting Bugs.
+Simple Colour Sorting Bugs Game

 Without using the dice, just arrange the playing boards and bugs on the table and encourage your child to sort the bugs into the jar with the matching coloured lid.

-Simple Catch a Coloured Bug Game.
+Catch a Coloured Bug Game.

-If you want to have a winner then give each child a matching set of coloured bugs – say 3 of each colour.
+If you want to play a game that has a winner, you can give each child a matching set of coloured bugs – say 3 of each colour.
 If you roll a colour and you don’t have any bugs of that colour left you miss a turn, and the first to get all their bugs in the jar is the winner.

 Count and Catch a Bug Game.

 Do your kids like bugs and creepy crawlies?
-Do you?